htcondor/htcondor/docs/misc-concepts/hooks.rst

 dynamic attributes, and a distribution of executables collectively known as Hawkeye.

-Pool management tasks can be enhanced by using a daemon’s ability to periodically run executables.
+Pool management tasks can be enhanced by using a daemon's ability to periodically run executables.
 The executables are expected to generate ClassAd attributes as their output; these ClassAds are then incorporated into the machine ClassAd.
 Policy expressions can then reference dynamic